 Employers have this habit of never wanting to give you more.
 But they have an equally strong habit of wanting to give you less.

-They’ll talk you down to something agreeable to them, and probably more than you thought you’d get, and seal the deal at that.
-If you’re going for the “I want this much or I walk” routine, make sure that you’re actually able to follow through with that threat.
+They’ll talk you down to something agreeable to them, probably more than you thought you’d get, and seal the deal.
+If you’re going for the “I want this much, or I walk” routine, ensure you can follow through with that threat.

 Get Some Info

-There’s no better source of information about the position you’re gunning for than the previous holder of said position.
+There’s no better source of information about the position you’re gunning for than the previous position holder.

-Whether they were bumped up to something higher or decided to leave for whatever reason, it’s a good idea to have an open and engaging conversation with them about it.
+Whether they were bumped up to something higher or decided to leave for whatever reason, having an open and engaging conversation with them is a good idea.

 The simplest bits of insight you can get from them are details about the position itself, what it entailed, what their likes and dislikes about it are and what to expect when you (hopefully) manage to swing it.